 Entry Requirements for Ireland

-Ireland and Northern Ireland are NOT a part of the Schengan Area of Western Europe.
-This is a big win for non-European travelers backpacking Europe who want to come to Ireland after visiting the Schengan Area in Europe.
-Make sense?
+The Republic of Ireland and Northern Ireland are NOT a part of the Schengen Area of Western Europe.
+This is a big win for non-European travellers backpacking Europe who want to come to Ireland after visiting the Schengen Area in Europe.

-Basically if you are not a European resident, you only have 3 months (out of every 180 day cycle) in which to spend in Europe’s Schengan states.
+Basically, if you are not a European resident, you only have 3 months (out of every 180-day cycle) in which to spend in Europe’s Schengen states.
 This can be a real pain in the ass if you are wanting to stick around Europe for longer than three months.

-Like the UK, Ireland is an opt-out of the Schengan Area.
-You can spend 3-months in Europe and three months backpacking Ireland without any hassle.
+Like the UK, Ireland is an opt-out of the Schengen Area.
+You can spend 3 months in Europe and 3 months backpacking Ireland without any hassle.

-Passport holders from Australia, Canada, the US, and Europe do not need a visa in advance to enter Ireland.
-In fact many nationalities are not required to obtain a visa prior to arrival.
-Check out this list to see if you’re nationality requires a visa or not.
+Passport holders from Australia, the US, and Europe do not need a visa in advance to enter Ireland.
+In fact, many nationalities are not required to obtain a visa prior to arrival.

 You do not need to get another stamp when entering Northern Ireland.
 The border is open and you can normally pass right through in a car or on the train.